Duration: March 2026

 Background

-Groundwork have been commissioned by United Utilities to survey Schools, leisure centres and community buildings to check whether they were using more water than they needed to and provide a helping hand if so.
+Groundwork have been commissioned by United Utilities to survey schools and business to check whether they were using more water than they needed to and provide a helping hand if so.

 Checking taps to improve water efficiency